 Sunday, 12 February 2012

-If you were in Limoux yesterday in the morning, you might have glimpsed the royal personage opening the olympic games.(Les Droles version.)
+If you were in Limoux yesterday morning, you might have glimpsed the royal personage opening the olympic games,(Les Droles version.)

-God it was cold . . . about -4 in the morning and I was dressed in light sportswear.
-Going up to a balmy -1 for the 5.00 p.m sortie, and . . .-6 or 7, with wind chill possibly worse.
-Vast quantities of pastis, blanquette and hot chocolate consumed, in order to keep warm. quiet day of creeping about in nasty pyjamas today.
+God, it was cold . . . about -4 in the morning and I was dressed in light sportswear.
+Going up to a balmy -1 for the 5.00 p.m sortie, and -6 or 7, with severe wind chill for the last tour.
+Vast quantities of pastis, blanquette and hot chocolate consumed in order to keep warm.
+Quiet day of creeping about in nasty pyjamas today.

 Tuesday, 7 February 2012

 Monday, 6 February 2012

 Ezra on frozen winter day playing sounds from the deep south.

 Sunday, 5 February 2012